DaintyJet/VChat_GTER_EggHunter/README.md

 ## VChat Code
 Please refer to the [TRUN exploit](https://github.com/DaintyJet/VChat_TURN) for an explanation as to how and why the TURN overflow exploits VChat's code.
 The following discussion on the ```DWORD WINAPI ConnectionHandler(LPVOID CSocket)``` function and the ```TRUN``` case will be on how we bypassed the zeroing of ```TurnBuf``` and the freeing of ```RecvBuf``` and why it was done the way we did it.

-Most exploitations of the original [Vulnserver](https://github.com/stephenbradshaw/vulnserver) use the fact it contains memeory leaks to preform the EggHunter attack.
+Most exploitations of the original [Vulnserver](https://github.com/stephenbradshaw/vulnserver) use the fact it contains memory leaks to preform the EggHunter attack.
 That is, the ```RecvBuff``` is allocated on the heap in the following manner:

 	```c
 	char *RecvBuf = malloc(DEFAULT_BUFLEN);
 	```

-There is no call to the function ```free()`` in the original [Vulnserver](https://github.com/stephenbradshaw/vulnserver), this causes a memeory leak where the malicous shellcode is injected into the heap, and even after the handiling thread exits it is still on the heap for the EggHunter to find.
+There is no call to the function ```free()`` in the original [Vulnserver](https://github.com/stephenbradshaw/vulnserver), this causes a memory leak where the malicious shellcode is injected into the heap, and even after the handling thread exits it is still on the heap for the EggHunter to find.

 VChat contains the following code snipit at the end of the ```DWORD WINAPI ConnectionHandler(LPVOID CSocket)``` function: